snhmibby/hexdunk/README.md

 A simple gui hex-editor with vi bindings

 ## Features
-- Fast loading and editing of arbitrary large files (currently limited to about 5GB because of problems with the imgui scrolling implementation.
-Will be fixed later to use home-made scrolling)
+- Fast loading and editing of arbitrary large files
-- Fast cut/copy/paste (in-program; not using system clipboard)
+- Fast cut/copy/paste
-- Looks good (uses the my dear imgui library)
+- Looks good
 - Fully written in Go

 It uses the excellent packages: